-The Supreme Court remains in a period of transition with the confirmation of Chief Justice John G. Roberts and Associate Justice Samuel Alito.
+As Chief Justice Roberts and Justice Alito settle into their new responsibilities on the Court, several important Indian law cases are pending on petitions for certiorari (see below).
 As noted in prior memorandums, Chief Justice Roberts has limited experience with federal Indian law, having represented the interests of the State of Alaska in Alaska v.
 Native Village of Venetie (scope of Indian country) and Katie John v.
 United States (subsistence fishing rights in Alaska) and representing the State of Hawaii in Rice v.
 Cayetano (status of Native Hawaiians).
 In contrast, Justice Alito's record reveals that he has had very little exposure to federal Indian law and minimal experience dealing with issues important to Indian country.